Learn how to make a snowman wreath in just a few easy steps! This is simple enough for kids, but adults will also enjoy this winter craft idea.

 When the holidays are over, it’s still fun to craft, especially with the kids.
 It’s winter, and everyone is home from school and inside – they need something to do.
 I’ve been doing lots of winter crafts for kids with my niece, and this last week we tried one with paper.

 This cool snowman wreath is the perfect solution, and it won’t melt, even on warm afternoons!
-Isn’t it such a cute idea?
-It’s really easy and all ages can try it . . . from toddlers to preschool age and older.
+Isn’t it such a cute paper craft?
+It’s really easy and all ages can try it as a Christmas craft for kids . . . from toddlers to preschool age and older.

 How to Make a Snowman Wreath